-How Do You Become a Power Writer?
+How You Can Become a Power Writer?

 I discovered a simple formula.
 I found this method by accident.
 But all the same it worked for me maybe it will work for you.